 Thomas Gonzales, Master of City Planning student, UC Berkeley College of Environmental Design: Thomas completed his City Hall Fellows year in 2013, during which he worked for the Organizational Development and Training office at the San Francisco International Airport.
-As a Fellow, Thomas worked on tracking organization-wide strategic planning goals, as well as implementing numerous training projects to support staff professional development.
+As a Fellow, Thomas worked on organization-wide strategic initiatives, as well as implementing numerous training projects to support staff professional development.
 Along with the other members of his CHF Civic Consulting Project group, Thomas was commended by the Board of Supervisors for his part in organizing an innovative community engagement workshop in the Outer Sunset neighborhood.